Separate Vacations

-Separate Vacations is a Canadian sex comedy film, directed by Michael Anderson and released in 1986.
-The film stars David Naughton and Jennifer Dale as Richard and Sarah Moore, a long-married couple whose relationship has become unfulfilling, who agree to take separate vacations in order to explore whether they want to stay together or break up and see other people.
+Separate Vacations is a 1986 sex comedy film, directed by Michael Anderson.
+The film stars David Naughton and Jennifer Dale.
 The film's cast also includes Lally Cadeau, Laurie Holden, Tony Rosato, Jay Woodcroft, Sherry Miller and Harvey Atkin.
+It’s an international co-production between Canada and Mexico.

 Cadeau received a Genie Award nomination for Best Supporting Actress at the 7th Genie Awards.

+Plot

+Richard and Sarah Moore, a long-married couple whose relationship has become unfulfilling, agree to take separate vacations in order to explore whether they want to stay together or break up and see other people.